-Supported by multiple studies and extensive observational evidence (Sections 5.2.3.2–5.2.3.4; Figure 5.17), anthropogenic emissions contributed about 40% (7.3; uncertainty range: 4.2–11.4 TgN yr-1) to the total N2O source in 2007–2016 (high confidence).
-This estimate is larger than in AR5 (WGI, 6.4.3) due to a larger estimated effect of nitrogen deposition on soil N2O emission and the explicit consideration of the role of anthropogenic nitrogen in determining inland water and estuary emissions.
+Supported by multiple studies and extensive observational evidence (Sections 5.2.3.2–5.2.3.4 and Figure 5.17), anthropogenic emissions contributed about 40% (7.3; uncertainty range: 4.2 to 11.4 TgN yr–1) to the total N2O source in 2007–2016 (high confidence).
+This estimate is larger than in AR5 (WGI, 6.4.3) due to a larger estimated effect of nitrogen deposition on soil N2O emissions and the explicit consideration of the role of anthropogenic nitrogen in determining inland water and estuary emissions.